THE TRAVELING PROFESSOR

 Air transportation unless specified, all meals not listed on tour itinerary, personal expenses, room service, phone calls, etc. unless explicitly specified in tour description.
 Travel insurance is not included in the cost of the trip.

 Tipping is optional.
 Tour leaders do not accept tips.
-We are happy to advise travelers on tipping customs.
+Local tipping customs may be provided on individual tour information sheets.

 We consistently have single travelers on our tours.
 They are provided with single-use double rooms when available.
 The additional single supplement cost is dependent upon the tour and hotels for each tour.